Trump CIA Nominee, Gina Haspel, Faces Tough Road To Senate Confirmation

 "To allow someone who had a direct hand in this illegal, immoral, and counterproductive program is to willingly forget our nation's dark history with torture."

-Key Democrats also are expected to oppose Haspel.
+"Both nominees would have to disavow all previous statements and actions advocating this unlawful conduct if they are to be seriously considered as candidates," said Margaret Huang, executive director of Amnesty International USA.

+"Torture, extraordinary rendition, and indefinite detention are unacceptable, and we cannot allow human rights abuses to be condoned in the name of national security."

+Many Democrats, however, may fully oppose Haspel.
 Sens.
 Ron Wyden of Oregon and Martin Heinrich of New Mexico both wrote Trump last year to say they felt she should not get the deputy director job at CIA.

 Wyden said on Tuesday he feels the same way now.